mydatahack/hip-hop-sampler-with-tone-js/README.md

 Making a hip hop sampler with [tone.js](https://tonejs.github.io/) for free-style rap performance.

-All the track sounds were coded by using `tone.js` and `JavaScript`.
+All the track sounds were coded by using [tone.js](https://tonejs.github.io/) and JavaScript.
 No sample is used except the scratch sound and crowd noise.

 ## Sampler